HBO Films: Reception

 The films produced by the company have garnered hundreds of Primetime Emmy Awards, 694 nominations with 162 wins, and Golden Globe Awards.
-HBO Films productions have won the Primetime Emmy Award for Outstanding Television Movie every year from 1993 to 2015, except for four years.
+HBO Films productions have won the Primetime Emmy Award for Outstanding Television Movie every year from 1993 to 2015 and 2020, except for four years.
 Elephant is the first film produced by HBO Films to win the Palme d'Or at the Cannes Film Festival.

-Life According to Sam is a 2013 documentary film produced by HBO Films and based on the life of Sam Berns and has been shown at film festivals, including Sundance, and it was broadcast on HBO in October.
-The Academy of Motion Picture Arts and Sciences said it was among 15 documentaries considered for Oscar nominations.

 HBO NYC Productions

 HBO Showcase was started as a second film banner for HBO in 1986 to expand the boundary of drama.
 Age Old Friends (1989) was the unit's first production to earn an Emmy Award.
 In 1996, HBO Showcase was expanded and given a new name HBO NYC Productions.

 In April 1999, Colin Callender, executive VP of HBO NYC, was promoted to be HBO Pictures president.
 In October 1999, HBO NYC Productions was merged into HBO Pictures and renamed HBO Films under division president Callender.

 In 2002, Keri Putnam was named the Executive Vice President of Movies and Mini-series at HBO Films before moving to Miramax Films in 2006.